einSelbst/overnext/README.md

 ## Tech Stack

 - next.js, who would have thought
-- test branch with preact, btw [inferno](https://github.com/infernojs/inferno) is [not compatible](https://github.com/vercel/next.js/pull/9038) with nextjs
+- production deployment (& a test branch with another setup) with preact, btw [inferno](https://github.com/infernojs/inferno) is [not compatible](https://github.com/vercel/next.js/pull/9038) with nextjs
 - Sentry for error monitoring
 - FaunaDB
 - WIP: sanity